Thursday, September 24, 2020

 ***1/2

-Enzo Fiermonte status: He's called General Norton here, and Janet (Zalewska) accompanies him like a secretary or something, even getting him to cut short an important meeting so she can whine about not hearing from Mike on Gamma One!
+Enzo Fiermonte status: He's called General Norton here, and Janet (Zalewska) accompanies him like a secretary or something, even getting him to cut short an important meeting so she can whine about not hearing from Rod on Gamma One!
 Norton, that's so unprofessional!

 that unknown pixie-faced extra - left, behind Ombretta Coli.

-The imdb score is unfairly low, and perhaps based on old faded VHS pan and scans (or memories of being horribly bored as a kid catching it on TV, marveling that an astronaut hacking at white tubes constituted a science fiction movie); but the Prime print is sublime.
-It lets the scheme of dark colors-- greys, blacks and red that make up the bulk of the colors look really rich and alluring.
-If space opera style drama and mature, adults doing work as an organized group in constant radio communication is your bag, this is like the base, the raw go-to for all your Italian swinging cocktail space station needs.
-I can see it any old time, and if nothing else, it rocks me to sleep like a baby.
-That cool dubbing voice of Stuart's "Don't get clogged, Mac!" it's like the manly manna to lure me out of any panic attack as gelatinous planet surface seems to envelop my ship, essentially burying me alive.
+So, if space opera style drama and mature, adults doing work as an organized group in constant radio communication, painstakingly but never boringly conveyed, is your bag, this is like your homebase, the raw go-to for all your Italian swinging cocktail space station needs.
+I can see it any old time, and if nothing else, it rocks me to sleep like a baby (if it doesn't do the job, Humanoids sure will).
+That cool dubbing voice of Stuart's "Don't get clogged, Mac!" --it's like the manly manna to lure me out of any panic attack as gelatinous planet surface seems to envelop my inner ship, essentially burying me alive in existential dread.
 "Use your retros!"
+Rod... take care of...
+Toby's boy!

 THE SNOW DEVILS